 There may be instances where the number of Emotional Reactions for Twitter TV will vary between the Content Page and Explore views, but for a different reason than the other sources.

-Explore for Twitter TV aggregates data daily from 5am to 5am ET, which matches the timeframe for how we receive "daily" data from our provider.
+Explore for Twitter TV aggregates data daily from 5am to 5am ET.
 The Content Page, on the other hand, shows a full day as midnight to midnight ET.
 Programs that air before 8 am or after 10pm ET may have more obvious differences, as their Linear tracking timeframes can spill into another calendar day depending on the view.

 If you have any questions or need assistance setting up a data set, feel free to reach out to firstname.lastname@example.org and we will be happy to help.